lm3nitro/Projects/New/Firewall Evasion.md

 ![Pasted image 20240921231109](https://github.com/user-attachments/assets/700bb0b7-b9d9-4682-98f3-ed9d2d3c7c5b)

-Nmap allows you to spoof your MAC address using the option `--spoof-mac MAC_ADDRESS`.
+Nmap allows you to spoof the MAC address using the option `--spoof-mac MAC_ADDRESS`.
 However, there are limitations.
-Spoofing works effectively only if your system is on the same network segment as the target host.
-If you are on a different network segment the target system will not receive your packets.
-Spoofing your MAC address to match a trusted device can potentially allow you to exploit vulnerabilities or gain unauthorized access.
+Spoofing works effectively only if the system is on the same network segment as the target host.
+If you are on a different network segment the target system will not receive the packets.
+Spoofing the MAC address to match a trusted device can potentially allow you to exploit vulnerabilities or gain unauthorized access.

 In the exercise, I used the command below: